GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: Introduction

 \section{Introduction}

-Continuous gravitational waves (CWs) are long-duration, nearly monochromatic signals typically emitted by non-axisymmetric rotating neutron stars \cite{2015PASA3234L}.
+Continuous gravitational waves (CWs) are long-duration, nearly monochromatic signals typically emitted by non-axisymmetric rotating neutron stars \cite{2015PASA3234L,2023LRR263R,2023APh15302880W}.
 Although still undetected, these signals will provide a powerful probe of neutron star properties, including their internal structure and spin evolution \cite{2011GReGr43409A}.
-Searches for CWs have so far mainly focused on isolated or binary neutron stars, either known from electromagnetic observations or searched in all-sky surveys.
-However, within the broad category of CWs lies a particularly intriguing subclass: long-transient gravitational waves (tCWs) \cite{2015PASA3234L,2023LRR263R,2011PhRvD83j4014C}.
+Searches for CWs have so far mainly focused on isolated or binary neutron stars, either known from electromagnetic observations or searched in all-sky surveys \cite{2023LRR263R,2023APh15302880W,2022ApJ9351A}.
+However, within the broad category of CWs lies a particularly intriguing subclass: long-transient gravitational waves (tCWs, a term first introduced by Prix et al. \cite{2011PhRvD84b3007P} to describe signals of intermediate duration) \cite{2015PASA3234L,2023LRR263R,2011PhRvD83j4014C}.
 These are signals with durations ranging from thousands of seconds to days, characterized by non-linear frequency evolution due to the intense rotational energy loss of the source.